 Most states have regulations in place that prohibit public officials from soliciting funds or accepting gifts from principals, lobbyists, or subordinates of lobbyists.
 However, representatives from the tobacco industry can still have informal interactions with lawmakers without public disclosure.
-However, without public disclosure.

 The tobacco industry reports federal lobbying expenditures and revenues as mandated by the